-Marbella is all about glamour and shine; it attracts the rich and the famous from all over the world.
+Marbella is all about glamour and glitz; it attracts the rich and the famous worldwide.

-It is a fantastic location with wonderful beaches and architecture, vibrant and bright.
+It is a fantastic location with vibrant sunny beaches and attractive architecture.
 It has low crime levels and is beautifully maintained by the local authorities.

 The old town is delightfully lively, full of little quirky shops and galleries.